jordandalt/StormSurge/README.md

 # StormSurge
 Parses a collection of data files to calculate the relationship between known historic storm surges and precipitation measurements at nearby weather stations.
-NOTE: if the script does not find any of the .dly files specified by the input files, it will automatically download the updated files from NOAA's FTP repository.
-Please re-run the script if this is the case.

 Required inputs:
 - CSV file with surge IDs, locations (lat/long), and dates